Wairoa: Demographics

+Climate

 Economy

-Meat processing

 The meat processing plant in Wairoa was first established in 1916.
 Originally owned by the Wairoa Co-operative Meat Company, the building was destroyed by a fire on 5 February 1931.
 The AFFCO group bought it in 1990.
 The meat processing plant employs around 650 people in their peak season.
 They process mutton, lamb, goat and beef and export much of the product.
 There is also a rendering plant onsite producing bone meal and tallow.
 In 2015 the Employment Court deemed a lockout of 170 workers at the plant illegal.
 Management had locked workers out for five months who refused to sign individual contracts.
 In 2018, the Court of Appeal ruled that those workers locked out should be paid lost wages.
 In February 2020, a worker at the plant was killed on the job, crushed by pallets.
 Worksafe closed the plant briefly and investigated the incident.

-Forestry

 Forestry is playing an increasing role in the economy of Wairoa.
 Many farms are being converted to forests which earn carbon credits.
 There are concerns that the loss of farming will shrink the size of the town's economy and lead to depopulation.